 Students who submit applications for PACE Award will also be considered for awards listed below.

-Applications are being accepted for the 2017 PACE Awards.
-All applications must be completed by 4 p.m. on Friday, February 17th.
+Applications are being accepted for this year's PACE Awards.
+All applications must be completed by February 1st of every year.

 Mr. Dennis McLaughlin graduated from OU in 1992 with an economics degree, and has since launched and guided several successful businesses.
 Entrepreneur Magazine honored him with the "Fastest Growing Small Business" of the Year in 1995.
 Mr. McLaughlin valued his experience in University College and helped to establish the McLaughlin Awards and the Ann Balch Awards to honor his grandmother.
 These awards honor several of our top students in University College.
 Recipients are selected from PACE Award applicants.